datacarpentry/semester-biology/materials/course-intro.md

 ### Canvas

+* Show Canvas
+* Will publish modules as soon as the material is ready to be worked on
+* First thing Monday at the latest, but hopefully much earlier
-* Handle assignment submission, grading, and annoucements through Canvas
+* Handle assignment submission, grading, and announcements through Canvas
-* Chat

 ### First day demo